Mel0nHead/languages-vocab-app/README.md

 - ADD TESTS FOR API

   - need to research this as I have no idea how to do it
+  - could also do with refactoring as the codebase is currently a shambles

 - REFACTOR UI